-Russian jewelers were fascinated by this rare chameleon-like gem.
+Russian jewelers were fascinated by this rare color-change gemstone.
 George Frederick Kunz, the master gemologist at Tiffany & Co., was also fond of it, and produced a series of alexandrite rings between the late 19th and early 20th century.
 Alexandrite was occasionally used for jewelry in Victorian England, as well.

 After Russia’s mine deposits were exhausted, the popularity of alexandrite waned until new supplies were discovered in Brazil in 1987.
-Brazil, Sri Lanka and East Africa are now the main sources for alexandrite, though these are not as vividly colored as the original Russian stones.
+Brazil, Sri Lanka, and East Africa are now the main sources for alexandrite, though these are not as vividly colored as the original Russian gemstones.

-One of the rarest and most valuable gemstones, alexandrite is a luxurious present for lucky babies born in June.
+One of the rarest and most valuable gemstones, alexandrite is a luxurious birthstone for lucky babies born in June.
 It’s also the traditional gift to celebrate a 55th wedding anniversary.

-Like most gems (except its fellow June birthstone, the pearl), alexandrite is weighed in carats.
-Higher clarity may weaken the stone’s color change, so color is much more important than clarity in this case.
+Like most gemstones (except its fellow June birthstone, the pearl), alexandrite is weighed in carats.
+Higher clarity may weaken the gemstone’s color change, so color is much more important than clarity in this case.

 Most of the original Russian gemstones belong to museums or private collectors.
-The few gemstones that are produced today only fit the budgets of the most discerning gem experts.
+The few gemstones that are produced today only fit the budgets of the most discerning gemstone experts.

-Alexandrite is a solid investment because of its rarity, durability and historical significance.
-If you’re on the hunt for a rare color-changing alexandrite, visit an AGS jeweler who can help you find the perfect gemstone.
+Alexandrite is a solid investment because of its rarity, durability, and historical significance.
+If you’re on the hunt for a rare, color-changing alexandrite, visit an American Gem Society jeweler who can help you find the best gemstone for you.

 June’s third birthstone, moonstone, was named by the Roman natural historian Pliny, who wrote that moonstone’s shimmery appearance shifted with the phases of the moon.